reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 $ reach run
 ```

 Assuming no errors, Reach will now build and launch a Docker container for the application.
 However, our application doesn't do anything yet.
-At this point in time, you'll only see diagnotic messages.
+At this point in time, you'll only see diagnostic messages.

 In the future, you can automate the entire process that we've walked through in this section by running `reach init`.
 We won't run this now, but in the future, you can use `reach init` to create a boilerplate for your dApps.